In-person in White River Junction, Vermont

 03

-The Intensive is an immersive, full day of EMDR reprocessing.
+The Intensive Days consists of two 3-hour days of EMDR reprocessing.
 While the continuity of this longer container allows for deeper processing, it is also flexible, with space for breaks, movement, and grounding when needed.

 04